WindJammer6/36.-Capitaland-AI-Hackathon-2025/README.md

 - Quality procedures
 - Project records

 as well as a query (input) and response (output) test conditions (which may/may not include the properly retrieved internal domain knowledge document, if queried by the user) database to check if the chatbot is working.

-With these data and test cases, we were asked to create a,
+With these data and test cases, we were asked to create,
 ```text
 3-layer AI bot​ that enhances capabilities and boost productivity​:
 Layer 1 - AI chatbot of Domain Knowledge database for easy info extraction. ​